 Given that our beliefs clearly affect how we respond to difficult situations, it follows that if we change our beliefs, then we can change the way we respond to difficult situations.

 This changing of beliefs and the stories we tell ourselves often involves re-framing situations.
 This is an important part of CBT.
 Re-framing is something that everyone can do with a bit of practice.
-Coaching and counseling can also help with it.
+Coaching and counselling can also help with it.
 One a similar vein, it might be worth learning a bit more about reversal theory.

 The ABC Model for Individuals